andresriancho/w3af-moth/README.md

 Django-moth, received most of the attention and code.
 This is the repository which holds most of the test cases for the `w3af` framework.

 PHP-moth is a much smaller test suite which only contains test scripts for PHP-specific vulnerabilities.

+## Deprecation warning

+While you can still use this repository for testing your scanner, education or any other purpose, I don't guarantee that I'll fix bugs, issues, or improve it in any way.